 Letter 408: Both my long silence and my writing now have their reasons.

-So let me say this: first, you do well to be a good man.
-Second, know that Olympius is an admirer of the fine things you pursue -- a man who is both a formidable orator and an accomplished philosopher, one who heals souls no less than bodies through his remedies.
+I say, then, first that you do well in being a good man, and next that, as a praiser of the noble things you practice, you have Olympius, a man both a formidable orator and a consummate philosopher, one who aids souls no less than bodies by means of his remedies.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.